obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ## Notes

-- CodeBlock is a statement?
+- CodeBlock is a statement or an expression?